 Application process: To register for one of our MARC program sites, please complete an electronic Registration Form.
 Paper format is also available.

 NOTE: If you are applying for MARC and you are going to 6th grade in the fall or you are either in middle or high school, you also need to fill out the following: DPI form (English).
-Deadline for Fall 2014 is Friday, September 19, 2014.
+Deadline for Spring 2015 is Friday, February 6, 2015.

 Forms can be mailed to: